 TUV certification passed

 There’s no questioning the facility behind the scenes of the Oppo Find X2 Pro.
 With Qualcomm’s top-billed Snapdragon processor of 2019-2020 at the helm, complete with 12GB RAM, no task has caused these phone issues in our use.
 Which, again, are going to be great news for gamers looking to push those titles to maximum graphics and better frame rates, that’s needless to say.

 Having used the phone as our own, we have seen this in action too.
 South Park: Phone Destroyer runs with no lag, casual games also are on point, while the likes of PUBG: Mobile runs silky smooth.

-Then there’s Oppo’s ColorOS 7.1 – that’s Oppo’s software heal the highest of Google’s Android 10 OS – which Oppo has further refined compared to previous iterations, with smaller icons within the swipe down the shade, the continued support for an App Drawer (which even just a year before this software version was absent), alongside additional customisation alerts for notifications.
-We’ll be updating our ColorOS tips and tricks with more info within the future.
+Then there’s Oppo’s ColorOS 7.1 – that’s Oppo’s software heal the highest of Google’s Android 10 OS – which Oppo has further refined compared to previous iterations, with smaller icons within the swipe down the shade, the continued support for an App Drawer (which even just a year before this software version was absent), alongside additional customization alerts for notifications.
+We’ll be updating our ColorOS tips and tricks with more info in the future.

 While we thought that this technique might irk, but it’s becoming more like OnePlus’ OxygenOS setup with each iteration – which we like.
 Perhaps that’s no surprise, as Oppo is under an equivalent BBK Electronics umbrella as OnePlus.